microsoft/Kusto-Query-Language/doc/databasefunction.md

 ## Arguments

 * *stringConstant*: Name of the database that is referenced.
 Database identified can be either `DatabaseName` or `PrettyName`.
-Argument has to be _constant_ prior of query execution, i.e. cannot come from sub-query evaluation.
+The argument must be a *constant* value and can't come from a subquery evaluation.

 ## Examples